Automakers are driven by many things — profit, philosophy, brand image, internal culture — but also the person at the top.

 He also believes other automakers may be too optimistic about autonomous vehicle technology.
 Instead of diving into a moonshot project to produce a fully self-driving car, Hachigo prefers to be “cautious”, and offer incremental and affordable improvements to customers.

-Born in 1938, Chung Mong-koo is the son of Chung Ju-yung, the founder of the Hyundai Group.
+Euisun is the grandson of Chung Ju-yung, the founder of the broader Hyundai Group.

 CEO since: 2019